Six weeks had passed since 19-year-old Marshal King’s surgery to remove a benign tumor in his knee.

 “It was 10 minutes compared to a four-hour drive,” King said.
 “It saved so much time and resources.”

-Dr. Steensma often uses Spectrum Health Now for post-op care.
+Dr. Steensma often uses the Spectrum Health app for post-op care.

 People often have the perception that virtual health care is not as high quality as the care you’d receive had you been in the same room with the doctor, Dr. Steensma said.